Virtua Cop: Gameplay

 Players assume the role of police officers - either Michael Hardy, or his partner, James Cools.
 Played in a first-person perspective, players must use a light gun (or a joypad in the Sega Saturn version) to shoot criminals and advance through the game.
 Players begin the game with a reloadable chamber of six bullets and a set number of lives.
 Taking enemy fire causes the player to lose a life; power-ups can be shot to grant the player a special weapon or even an extra life.
 There are also civilians that the player must not harm during the stage.
 If the player hits a civilian, the player loses a life.
-The special weapon will be lost if the player takes damage, but not if he shoots a civilian.
+The special weapon will be lost if the player takes damage, but not if they shoot a civilian.
 Players can score extra points for "justice shots" (disarming an enemy without killing them, done by shooting their hand) and "bullseyes" (shooting the center of the target circle).